 - Do cheap testing with clear goals for those top three.

 - Focus on the one that works best, or start over if none work.

 In truth, getting one traction channel to work is more than you need to successfully grow your startup.
 Finding that one channel is what you should spend your time on – not trying to be everywhere and getting nowhere in the process.

 As Steve Jobs said: “Focus is about saying no.”

-If I ran a “Startup Marketing 101” class, I’d probably make every student buy this book.
+If I ran a “Startup Marketing 101” class, I’d probably make every student buy Traction.
 It gives a great overview of all your options, without allowing you to get completely lost in them, thanks to the bullseye framework.
 The two authors combine having a broad set of general knowledge with taking only a very narrow, focused path, and that’s what makes their marketing strategies for startups so efficient.